Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

-In theory six sides gives more torque than four sides.
+In theory, six sides gives more torque than four sides.
 However, I often find some screw and screwdriver heads wear down after multiple use.
-When this happens a slotted or flat head screwdriver often works to remove the screw.
+When this happens a slotted or flat head screwdriver typically works to remove the screw.

 There are varying sizes of Torx screwdrivers.
 It is always best to have a variety of sizes.
-T5 to T7 are often used in Laptops.
-T8 to T10 are often used in desktop computers.
+T5 to T7 are typically used in Laptops.
+T8 to T10 are typically used in desktop computers.

 Next we briefly look at some other types of tools to keep in your computer tool kit.